briitogabriel/FloripaMaisTec/Module1/Week9and10/API/README.md

 ```

 Navigate through routes on your backend interface:
 - GET/              => Root of your Application
 - POST/tasks        => Post/store a new task into the database
 - GET/tasks         => Get all tasks stored into the database
+- DELETE/tasks/:id  => Update a task stored in database
+- PUT/tasks/:id     => Update a task stored in database